 1. Log in to your account (if you are not already logged in).

 2. Go to Dashboard > My Sites.

-3. Click on Create a New Site.
+3. Click on Add New.

 Refer to these tips for choosing blog domain and blog title.

 You import your original blog content into your new blog as follows:

 Contact Edublogs Support if you need your Edublogs Pro subscription transferred to your new blog.